TL;DR

 What LatAm countries are best for nearshore software development?

-Mexico, Colombia, Brazil, Argentina, Chile, and Peru are the primary markets with the largest and most mature engineering talent pools.
-All of these countries fall within US Eastern to Pacific time-zone ranges, providing full workday overlap.
+Mexico, Colombia, Brazil, Argentina, Chile, and Peru have the largest and most mature engineering talent pools.
+All of these countries fall within US Eastern to Pacific time-zone ranges, providing full or substantial workday overlap.
 Howdy operates physical offices across Mexico, Colombia, Brazil, Argentina, Peru, and Uruguay, giving its clients access to the deepest regional talent concentrations.

-Engineering leaders evaluating dedicated nearshore teams can book a call with Howdy to discuss team structure, country selection, and compensation benchmarks based on verified 2025 payroll data.
+Engineering leaders evaluating dedicated nearshore teams can book a call with Howdy to discuss team structure, country selection, and compensation.